joinself/self-sdk-examples/android/README.md

 Steps:
   - Register an account
+  - Run server in `java/credentials` to receive credential request
+  - Or run server in `java/agreement` to receive agreement request
-  - Enter server inbox address, then click `Connect` to establish a connection with server.
+  - Click on `Scan QRCode` to establish a connection with server and receive a request from server above
-  - Handle incoming credential request

 Build & install command
 ```bash